KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-socialbicycles by 0lek](https://github.com/0lek/MMM-socialbicycles)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. Typo: Found `Magic Mirror` in file `MMM-socialbicycles.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-socialbicycles.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Solar by tkrywit](https://github.com/tkrywit/MMM-Solar)